Time to do your taxes right?

 - Schedule E for rental property income

-- or have credits, deductions and income reported on Schedules 1-6 (like student loan interest deductions)
+- or have credits, deductions and income reported on Schedules 1-6

 The free version is very powerful (it includes taking a photo of your W-2 to get the information in) but it’s very basic.